Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 1. Neurochemical & Receptor Imbalances

-• Dopamine overactivity – Linked to hallucinations, paranoia, and delusions
+• Dopamine overactivity — often linked to hallucinations, paranoia, psychosis, and intrusive thought

-• NMDA receptor dysfunction – Contributes to disorganized thinking and cognitive decline
+• NMDA receptor dysfunction — contributes to cognitive decline, thought disorganization, and dissociation

-• Glutamate imbalance – Elevated glutamate may cause excitotoxicity and panic states
+• Glutamate imbalance — elevated levels may trigger excitotoxicity, agitation, and panic-like states

 2. Nutrient & Genetic Factors

-• Elevated copper / low zinc – Disrupts neurotransmitter regulation and increases oxidative stress
+• Elevated copper / low zinc — disrupts neurotransmitter balance, increases oxidative stress

-• B6, B12, and folate deficits – Impact methylation, myelination, and neurotransmitter production
+• B6, B12, and folate deficiencies — impair methylation, myelination, and neurotransmitter synthesis

-• Folate intolerance or methylfolate sensitivity – Can worsen symptoms in sensitive biotypes, especially overmethylators
+• Folate intolerance / methylfolate sensitivity — may worsen symptoms in sensitive biotypes

-• Pyrrole disorder (Pyroluria) – Leads to chronic B6 and zinc loss, emotional reactivity, and dreamlessness
+• Pyrrole disorder (Pyroluria) — leads to chronic B6 + zinc loss, emotional dysregulation, irritability, and dreamlessness

-• Impaired SAMe / SAH ratio – Indicates blocked methylation cycles often seen in chronic psychiatric presentations
+• Impaired SAMe / SAH ratio — signals blocked methylation cycles often seen in complex psychiatric cases

 3. Inflammation, Oxidative Stress & Cellular Energy Deficits

-• High inflammatory cytokines – Linked to mood swings, brain fog, and fatigue
+• High inflammatory cytokines — linked to cognitive fog, mood instability, and fatigue

-• Elevated quinolinic acid – A neurotoxic metabolite associated with suicidality and NMDA overactivation
+• Elevated quinolinic acid — neurotoxic metabolite associated with suicidality and NMDA overactivation

-• Mitochondrial dysfunction – Leads to reduced neuronal energy output and poor stress tolerance
+• Mitochondrial dysfunction — reduces neuronal energy output and stress tolerance

 4. Gut–Brain Axis Disruption

-• Dysbiosis and intestinal permeability – Can trigger systemic inflammation, brain fog, and low serotonin production
+• Dysbiosis & intestinal permeability — can trigger systemic inflammation and serotonin disruption

-• Childhood adversity or attachment trauma – Impacts limbic development and stress regulation
+• Childhood adversity, neglect, or attachment rupture — sensitizes the limbic system and stress circuits

-• Mould, chronic infections, or toxic exposures – Can trigger brain inflammation or autoimmunity in susceptible individuals
+• Mould, chronic infections, or toxic exposures — can provoke neuroinflammation in susceptible individuals

-• Heavy metal exposure (lead, mercury, arsenic) – Associated with psychosis and cognitive decline, especially when detox pathways are impaired
+• Heavy metal exposure (lead, mercury, arsenic) — associated with cognitive decline and psychosis-like symptoms

 6. Structural & Metabolic Disruption

-• White matter loss & myelin sheath damage – Seen in long-term schizophrenia; linked to oxidative damage and B12 deficiency
+• White matter loss & myelin sheath damage — seen in long-term schizophrenia; linked to B12 deficiency and oxidative stress

-• Elevated homocysteine – A marker of poor methylation, associated with vascular inflammation and cognitive dysfunction
+• Elevated homocysteine — signals methylation impairment and correlates with cognitive dysfunction

-This is where functional naturopathy shines.
-At Balansoul, we specialise in connecting the dots that standard models often overlook — not just managing symptoms, but mapping out what’s causing them.
-It’s a model of care that values the whole person, not just the diagnosis.
-And it’s how real recovery becomes possible.
+This is where functional psychiatry shines.
+At BalanSoul, we specialise in connecting the dots — uncovering what standard approaches may overlook, not just managing symptoms but understanding why they appeared.
+When we treat the person, not just the diagnosis, real recovery becomes possible.

 The Walsh Protocol & Functional Testing for Schizophrenia